VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 vmagent.operator.victoriametrics.com/example-vmagent created
 ```

-Verify that the `VMAgent` is up and running by executing the following command:
+Verify that `VMAgent` is up and running by executing the following command:

 <div class="with-copy" markdown="1">